The Kids of Degrassi Street: Development

-Linda Schuyler, a seventh and eighth grade teacher at Earl Grey Senior Public School in Toronto, formed the company Playing With Time with Kit Hood in 1976.
+Linda Schuyler, who taught grades seven and eight at Earl Grey Senior Public School in Toronto, formed the company Playing With Time with Kit Hood in 1976.
 At the time, Schuyler had been teaching her students an early version of media studies, which included filmmaking with Super-8 film.
 Discovering that there was a lack of resources on the subject, Earl Grey librarian Bruce Mackey ordered several books about filmmaking, one of which was the picture book Ida Makes a Movie, which was written by Kay Chorao.

 Neither were aware that Ida Makes A Movie was a preschool book, in which the titular character was a cat.
 Nonetheless, Schuyler felt the story was powerful, and became interested in making a live-action adaptation, featuring children instead of cats.
 She sought the advice of then-lawyer and future Epitome Pictures co-founder Stephen Stohn, who advised her to forego a lawyer, and instead propose the deal herself.
 Schuyler flew to New York, where she met with Chorao and secured a $200 deal to adapt the book into a movie.
 Yan Moore, who would eventually become Degrassi Junior High and Degrassi High's head writer, became a writer for the series after he rectified problems with the story of the episode Casey Draws The Line.

-Shooting
+Filming

-The series was shot in Toronto., with many of the scenes being shot on Degrassi Street itself.
+The series was shot in Toronto, with many of the scenes being shot on Degrassi Street itself.